MatteoMarrone/2-1D-Domain-Wall-Simulation/README.md

-This program solves the equation for a 2d scalar field that comes from a double well potential, over a cosmological background, using the technique of fattening to change the dynamical equation of motion.
+This program solves the equation of motion for a 2D scalar field arising from a double-well potential, evolving over a cosmological background.
+The dynamical equation is modified using the fattening technique to enhance the resolution of domain walls.

-The spatial derivatives are calculated with a finite difference scheme, and the time evolution is done by a RK4 solver.
+Spatial derivatives are computed using a finite-difference scheme, and time evolution is performed using a 4th-order Runge–Kutta (RK4) integrator.

-Initially one need to specify the relevant parameters for the simulation: cosmological parameters and also numerical parameters, like the lattice size and resolution.
-Then what the program does is evolve in time the initial conditions for the field "phi" and the first derivative "dtphi", up until the final time of simulation.
-During the simulation, every "save_step" steps, the field configuration is saved in .npy file.
+Before starting the simulation, the user must specify both cosmological parameters (e.g., expansion rate, scale factor behavior...), and numerical parameters (e.g., lattice size, grid resolution, time step...).
+Given these, the program evolves the scalar field phi, and its first time derivative, from the initial conditions, up to a specified final time.
+During the evolution, every "save_step" steps, the field configuration is saved in .npy format.

-At the end of the simulation we read the .npy files and do an animation of the time evolution of the system.
-We also collect the data stored during the simulation regarding the average value of the field, rms, etc., and plot them over time to see the evolution of relevant quantities.
-Finally, the mp4 files of the animation as well as the png files of the plots are saved.
+After the simulation, the saved .npy files are used to create an animation of the time evolution of the field.
+Additional data recorded during the simulation (e.g., mean value of the field, RMS fluctuations) are read and plotted over time to track the evolution of relevant physical quantities.
+Both the animation (as an .mp4 file) and the plots (as .png files) are saved to disk.

-One can also use the program without having to do the animations, for example, by simply setting "anim_phi = False" initially.
-By doing this, the program will omit the process of creating and saving the animation of the time evolution of the field.
-Also, if one does not want to plot the data, set "plot_... = False", etcetera.
+The user can control which outputs are generated: To skip the animation, set anim_phi = False at the beginning of the program (as well as the other possible animations anim_V, anim_gradsqphi ...).
+To skip plotting any specific quantity, set the corresponding plot_... = False.
+And so on.